isabela-pf/a11y-events/workshop-resources/keyboard-navigation/review-template-by-test.md

 6. Repeat as needed across interactive areas.

 #### Task name + region

+Repeat this section as needed for each task or region the reviewer evaluates.

 Does the task have multiple steps?
 If yes, please list them.
 Result: